NStrijbosch/hub-module-notes/docs/motors.md

 Turn motor to given relative position with given speed.

-!!! note
+---
+*** Note ***

 Position is the relative position since STARTING the hub.
 Best practice is to preset the position to the absolute position at the start of a program.

+---

 __Parameters:__